leticiamirandamendes/PlayerOne/README.md

 - Android Pallete library, to make a beautiful background in the music's screen
 - Media Controller, to control the musics in reprodution

-These Google services are also implemented:
+Those Google services are also implemented:

 - Firebase Message service, to show notifications to the user
 - Firebase Analytics, that allows the monitoring of the user's during the the application's use